Blogpost idea. Where to find them?

 Tell people why they do not have to worry too much about [The Topic].

 We’re all worried about something at some point in our lives.
 It’s only natural.
 What are the pain-points in [The Topic] that most people are worried about?
 What if someone comes to you worrying about a certain aspect about [The Topic] and your duty is to console, comfort, and convince them: that they don’t have to worry too much about it because it’s not going to be that bad?

 What are some misconceptions people might have about [The Topic]?

-Are there some myths, hoax, or popular beliefs about [The Topic]?
-Has there been any popular misconceptions about [The Topic] taken seriously by others?
+Are there some myths, hoaxes, or popular beliefs about [The Topic]?
+Have there been any popular misconceptions about [The Topic] taken seriously by others?
 What are these misconceptions?
 Why are they not true?
 What’s the truth to be told about [The Topic]?

 BLOGPOST IDEA #18.

 Tell a story of someone you’ve always looked up to related to [The Topic].